netdata/netdata/README.md

 - 🚀 Netdata excels in energy efficiency: **"...
 Netdata being the most energy-efficient tool ..."**, as the study says.
 - 🚀 Netdata excels in CPU Usage, RAM Usage and Execution Time, and has a similar impact in Network Traffic as Prometheus.

 The study did not normalize the results based on the number of metrics collected.
-Given that Netdata usually collects singificantly more metrics than the other tools, Netdata managed to outperform the other tools, while ingesting a much higher number of metrics.
+Given that Netdata usually collects significantly more metrics than the other tools, Netdata managed to outperform the other tools, while ingesting a much higher number of metrics.
 [Read the full study here](https://www.ivanomalavolta.com/files/papers/ICSOC_2023.pdf).

 ---